 Lastly, the State has two focused resources to assist with funding.
 The Emergency Solutions Grant (ESG) Program is targeted at homeless activities, as described below.
 The HOME American Rescue Plan (ARP) Program will also be targeted at homeless and homeless prevention activities.
 NCHFA has implemented the Supportive Housing American Rescue Plan (SHARP) Program.
-Through the SHARP Program, 12 projects have been awarded for a total of \$43,718,306 and about \$14,930,00 remains expected to be awarded.
+Through the SHARP Program, 12 projects have been awarded for a total of \$43,718,306 and about \$14,930,000 remains expected to be awarded.
 The State was also selected for the Recovery Housing Program, a demonstration program through the SUPPORT Act to provide stable housing for persons recovering from substance abuse disorder.
 Other resources such as CDBG and HOME are used to provide long-term stable affordable housing.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including direct funding sources to address the critical needs.
-Each NC Plan Partner agency is represented on the council.
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including council.
 Specifically, the DHHS, NCHFA, and NC Commerce.